 Iron fusible web onto reverse of colourful owl fabrics.
 Use baking parchment to protect iron.
 Leave paper backing in place.

-Using the die cutting machine or Owl placemat templates, cut out the owl pieces from 3 or 4 different fabrics.
+Using the die cutting machine or Owl template, cut out the owl pieces from 3 or 4 different fabrics.
 Use these pieces to mix and match as you wish.
 Cut out two white eyes 3cm diameter and two black eyes 1½ cm diameter from felt.
 These do not need fusible web.

 Remove paper backing from each pattern piece and position main owl bodies onto background fabric as in main image.
 Press in place taking care not to move the pieces.
 Use baking parchment to protect the iron.
 Add other features, temporarily using white eye circles to position beak.
 Put eyes aside for later.